hardboiled65/dev-environment/README.md

 dev-environment
 ===============
-personal dotfiles and other config files for unix or Linux
+personal dotfiles and other config files for UNIX or Linux

 Files
 -----